h0ngcha0/liuhongchao.github.io/_posts/2016-11-14-some-thoughts-after-trump-victory.md

 just gonna put it out there.

 First, we need to ask ourselves what makes a productive, efficient and most importantly, innovative economy.
-The answer from most would be how to balance the roles that the goverment and market should play.
+I suppose most answers would be about how to balance the roles of the goverment and market.
 I don't pretend to know the anwser for that, but here is what I observe: The most advanced and innovative economies in USA and Europe are California and Nordics, respectively.
 California is a deep blue state and Nordics prides itself with its socicial democracy.
-This seems to contradict with most people's perception that left-wing ideologies tend to result in Soviet style disaster, after all, there are so many cases in history that proved that point.
+This seems to contradict with many people's perception that left-wing ideologies tend to result in Soviet style disaster, after all there are so many cases in history that proved that point.
 However, there must be something important and intriguing missing from that picture.